 I’m done!
-With elbow grease and a vision, thrift store bookcases have been transformed into built-ins for my hallway makeover.
+With elbow grease and a vision, thrift store bookcases have been transformed into built-ins for my Hallway Makeover Series.
 Whew – that was quite the learning curve!
 It looks amazing and I am now ready to tackle even more projects that I originally thought may be out of my skill range.
 Board and Batten just may be in my foyer’s future!

 Thrift Store Finds (I received 20 percent off the listed cost below as it was discount day) total:

 Home Depot total:

 Total: $123.87 – I did go over the $100 but hey, not by much 🙂